 Five Auto Claim Milestones

-Whether you reported your Auto claim to your agent or called Claim Services, your auto claim was assigned to a professional, who will guide you through the claims process and work with a team of claims specialists to manage your claim.
+When you report your Auto claim to Farmers—whether online, to your agent, or by calling Claim Services—it is assigned to a claim representative who will guide you through the process, and who is supported by a team of claim specialists.

 - Obtain initial information about your loss.